Jorenar/blog/2023-02-19-less-known-c.md

 ## [Polyglot files](https://en.wikipedia.org/wiki/Polyglot_(computing)#C,_PHP,_and_Bash)

 A polyglot file is composed by combining syntax from different languages.
-The linked Wikipedia article showcases such combination of C, PHP and Bash.
+The linked Wikipedia article showcases such combination of C, PHP, and Bash.

 A more realistic example for C would be for embedding compilation command: